top of page

 Bugler Dani Masterson of Wappingers Falls, NY, poses with Dr. E. Bruce Heilman, a World War II vet and the Chancellor of the University of Richmond, in Washington D.C.

-Emmy Nominated Danielle Masterson from The Bill Carroll Foundation to Lead the Sounding of TAPS in Battery Park, NYC
+Danielle Masterson to Lead the Sounding of TAPS in Battery Park, NYC

 New York City, N.Y. / Fredericksburg, V.A. – American Taps Girl Dani Masterson is on a mission.